Malte311/Fly-Scraper/README.md

 # Fly-Scraper

-A simple tool to track prices on google flights.
+A simple tool to track prices on Google flights.
-> Note: The tool is designed for the german website of google flights and might not work for other
+> Note: The tool is designed for the german website of Google flights and might not work for other
 > languages.
 >
 > Also remember that you should not make this service publicly available on your server (because